Applications & Technology

 At times, the Employer Disclaimer section of a verification report contains information indicating that the information on the report may not accurately reflect the borrower’s employment status (employment status may remain ”active” for some period of time after termination, for example).
 DU looks for combinations of key text in the disclaimer section and will not validate employment if certain text is present.

 Q67.
 Employment was not validated for a borrower because the employer name on the verification of employment report does not match the employer name in DU.
-The discrepancy is really just a data-entry error – the employer name is reflected differently on the verification report than on the application (“Federal National Mortgage Association” vs. “Fannie Mae,” for example).
+The discrepancy is really just a data-entry error – the employer name is reflected differently on the verification report than on the application (“Federal National Mortgage Association” versus “Fannie Mae,” for example).
 Does this mean this employment record cannot be validated?

 If, after performing the appropriate due diligence, the lender determines that the reason for the difference in employer name is purely data entry and the employers are, in reality, the same, the lender may update the employer name in DU to match the name as it appears on the verification report and resubmit to DU.